emundo/emubot/docs/core/interfaces.rst

 Nlp to Nlp
 -----------
 This second interceptor is especially of relevance if you utilize multiple agents.
 In the section about :ref:`custom_chat_adapter`, we explain the default workflow.
-This means, that a message is passed to another agent if it doesnt exceed a minimal score or if a fallback intent occurs.
+This means, that a message is passed to another agent if it does not exceed a minimal score or if a fallback intent occurs.

-Using the Nlp to Nlp interface, you can further introduce advanced rules set by yourself:
+Using the Nlp to Nlp interface, you can further introduce advanced rule sets by yourself:
 Sometimes you want to return some fallback intent, ignore the minimal score or delete contexts set by an agent whose message you do not want to send to the user.

-:code:`nlpToCore` expects an incoming :code:`NlpResponse` and returns a :code:`Response<NlpResponse>`.
+:code:`nlpToNlp` expects an incoming :code:`NlpResponse` and returns a :code:`Response<NlpResponse>`.

 .. _nlpTocore: